virtual-labs/exp-negative-zero-sequence-dei/experiment/experiment-name.md

-## To determine positive sequence, negative sequence and zero sequence reactances of an alternator.
+## Determination of Positive, Negative and Zero Sequence Reactances of an Alternator